it-novum/openITCOCKPIT-documentation/en/docs/additional/upgradev4-v5.md

 While an upgrade is **recommended**, it is not required (at least for now)

 #### Step 1 - Update the operating system

+!!! danger
+    openITCOCKPIT expecteds the Linux default umask to be set to `022` (default for most Linux distributions).
+    If you are unsure change the umask to `022` before you continue with the update.
+    ```
+    umask 0022
+    ```

 ```bash
 apt-get update